codefresh-io/docs.codefresh.io/_docs/new-helm/helm-best-practices.md

 ### Charts and sub-charts

 The most basic way to use Helm is by having a single chart that holds a single application.
-The single chart will contain all resources needed by your application such as deployments, services, config-maps etc.
+The single chart will contain all the resources needed by your application such as deployments, services, config-maps etc.

 However, you can also create a chart with dependencies to other charts (a.k.a. umbrella chart) which are completely external using the `requirements.yaml` file.
 Using this strategy is optional and can work well in several organizations.
 Again, there is no definitive answer on right and wrong here, it depends on your team process.